CSR Activity Report (CSR Guideline Activity Reports)

 Toray Group conducts annual audits to objectively assess and improve the execution and management of safety, health, accident prevention, and environmental initiatives at offices and plants of group companies.
 Internal audits are conducted using a standardized audit checklist, and encompass visits and production floor guidance provided by directors and managers from other group companies.

-In fiscal 2020, audits were conducted for all 13 plants and one research laboratory at Toray Industries, 28 plants operated by 28 group companies in Japan, and 75 plants operated by 56 group companies outside Japan.
-The audits focused on the following areas: thoroughly practice 3S/5S; comprehensive measures to prevent similar accidents; inspection status based on a fire prevention check list; measures to prevent the release of micro plastics; and progress on Fifth Medium-Term Environmental Plan activities.
+In fiscal 2021, audits were conducted for all 13 plants and one research laboratory at Toray Industries, 27 plants operated by 27 group companies in Japan, and 82 plants operated by 63 group companies outside Japan.
+The audits focused on the following areas: thoroughly practice 3S/5S; comprehensive measures to prevent similar accidents; re-inspection of fire prevention control ducts; measures to prevent leakage of plastics such as resin pellets into wastewater; and thorough measures to prevent environmental accidents.
 The audits helped to secure systematic improvements by identifying and addressing facility issues and issues relating to management.

 ISO 14001 Certification